A recent report found that 44% of US clinicians report symptoms of burnout, a higher percentage than in any other occupation.

-In order to provide the best possible experience for these young patients, one thing is crucial: That all hospital employees are engaged and informed.
-But with its workforce spread far afield, communication became difficult.
+In order to provide the best possible experience for these young patients, all hospital employees need to remain engaged and informed.
+However, with its workforce spread far afield, communication was becoming difficult:

-Staff caught on quickly: after just two months, 80% of the hospital’s workforce were using the mobile app; after four months the number has risen to 85%.
-They’ve called it “TheFRAN,” a popular nickname for the hospital.
-In oder to further increase the numbers the hospital has made "TheFRAN" part of their onboarding process.
-When new employees join the team they are asked to download the app.
+In order to further increase those numbers, the hospital also made "TheFRAN" part of their onboarding process, and when new employees joined the team, they're asked to download the app.
 This way they are immediately part of the team and are able to experience the engaging culture.

-The new mobile app provides real-time analytics that Franciscan couldn’t previously get through its email or newsletters.
-“We have an employee engagement survey; then we’ll have focus groups to analyze the findings and come up with solutions for the findings,” Ms. Kath says.
+With their new employee app, Carla and her team were able to go beyond driving engagement to actually measuring it, receiving real-time analytics that Franciscan couldn’t previously access through its email or newsletters.
+“We have an employee engagement survey, then we’ll have focus groups to analyze the findings and come up with solutions for the findings,” Ms. Kath says.

 The CMS Dashboard for Editors and Admins (sample content)

 As a first step, the hospital posted “Did You Know?” teasers that lead to bits of interesting trivia about fellow staffers, such as: “Did you know that your colleague plays guitar?” or “Did you know that your colleague was a beauty pageant queen?”
 Communicators later identify the person when their full stories are published.

 The goal of these teasers is to create a culture that supports the exchange of information and feedback.
 “It’s a way to create an engaging space,” Ms. Kath says, “where we could celebrate our culture and provide recognition for our employees.”

 In terms of real business value, then, TheFRAN has reinvigorated Franciscan Children's Hospital with a culture that unifies the staff against burnout by enriching their employee experience with genuine value and a sense of community.